 Jamaican Blue Mountain Coffee or just Blue Mountain Coffee is one of the most exotic coffees in the world.
-As such, it's definitely considered expensive coffee.
+As such, it comes with a justifiably high price tag.
 But why is it globally celebrated as a rare caffeinated gem and is it worth shelling out the extra money to buy it?
 Admittedly, the second part of that question is kind of loaded since it’s really going to depend on each individual's taste profile and budget.
 In this article, we take a closer look at this prized bean along with recommendations of the best blue mountain coffee brews available.
 We’ll also cover how to avoid fake Blue Mountain coffee.